DavidValeri/bb-streamer/README.md

       Observe the bird to identify the bird species and information about it like sex and age.
       If there is more than one bird in the picture, focus on the most prominent bird in the image or the bird with a box drawn around it.
-The picture was taken today in Herndon, VA at a bird feeder.
+The picture was taken today in <CITY>, <STATE> at a bird feeder.
 Use this time, location, and behavior data to help identify the bird and rule out unlikely birds.

       Your response should be a JSON object and only a JSON object.
 No text should